 The Senior Credit Facilities and the Indentures contain a number of significant covenants that, among other things, restrict the ability of L-3 Communications to dispose of assets, incur additional indebtedness, repay other indebtedness, pay dividends, make certain investments or acquisitions, repurchase or redeem capital stock, engage in mergers or consolidations, or engage in certain transactions with subsidiaries and affiliates and otherwise restrict corporate activities.
-There can be no assurance that such restrictions will not adversely affect L-3 Communications' ability to finance its future operations or capital needs or engage in other business activities that may be in the interest of L-3 Communications.
+There can be no assurance that such restrictions will not adversely affect the Company's ability to finance its future operations or capital needs or engage in other business activities that may be in the interest of the Company.
 In addition, the Senior Credit Facilities also require L-3 Communications to maintain compliance with certain financial ratios, including total EBITDA to total interest expense and total debt to total EBITDA, and limit capital expenditures by L-3 Communications.
 The ability of L-3 Communications to comply with such ratios and limits may be affected by events beyond L-3 Communications' control.
 A breach of any of these covenants or the inability of L-3 Communications to comply with the required financial ratios or limits could result in a default under the Senior Credit Facilities.
-In the event of any such default, the lenders under the Senior Credit Facilities could elect to declare all borrowings outstanding under the Senior Credit Facilities, together with accrued interest and other fees, to be due and payable, to require L-3 Communications to apply all of its available cash to repay such borrowings or to prevent L-3 Communications from making debt service payments under other indebtedness, including the 1997 Notes and the Notes.
+In the event of any such default, the lenders under the Senior Credit Facilities could elect to declare all borrowings outstanding under the Senior Credit Facilities, together with accrued interest and other fees, to be due and payable, to require L-3 Communications to apply all of its available cash to repay such borrowings or to prevent L-3 Communications from making debt service payments on other indebtedness (including the 1997 Notes and the Notes), any of which would be an Event of Default under the Notes.
 If L-3 Communications were unable to repay any such borrowings when due, the lenders could proceed against their collateral.
 In connection with the Senior Credit Facilities, L-3 Communications has granted the lenders thereunder a first priority lien on substantially all of its assets.
 The lenders under the Senior Credit Facilities will also have a first priority security interest in all of the capital stock of L-3 Communications and its subsidiaries.
 If the indebtedness under the Senior Credit Facilities, the 1997 Notes or the Notes were to be accelerated, there can be no assurance that the assets of L-3 Communications would be sufficient to repay such indebtedness in full.
-See "Description of Certain Indebtedness".
+See "Description of the Notes" and "Description of Certain Indebtedness".